omariosc/oxmedica-cryptography-and-cybersecurity/Assessments/6 Network Security.md

 ### Part 3: Implementing Network Security (10 minutes)

 Describe how network security can be implemented.
 Include at least three methods such as firewalls, encryption, and secure protocols (e.g., HTTPS).

+(start)
+To keep networks safe, we use different methods like:

+1. Firewalls: They're like guards that decide if data can come in or go out of a network.

+2. Encryption: It's like turning messages into secret codes so only the right people can read them.

+3. Secure Protocols (like HTTPS): These make sure our online chats and shopping are safe from bad guys trying to steal info.

+These things help make sure our online stuff stays safe and only goes where it's supposed to.
+(end)

 <!-- ### Example Implementation